 The technology stack is the top aspect for successful Agile and DevOps automation.
 65% of respondents consider the technology stack essential or very important, per the 2020-2021 World Quality Report by Capgemini.

 Site Reliability Engineering began in 2003 when the production team at Google created processes to achieve maximum feature and change velocity without violating the Service Level Objective (SLO) for any service.
-Today, the basic goal of SRE is to meet customer expectations in terms of availability, scalability, and performance.
+Today, the basic goal of SRE is to automate operations to meet customer expectations in terms of availability, scalability, and performance.

 Defining SLOs is fundamental to the success of engineering teams because it aligns core objectives across engineering, product teams, and customers—a common framework for the entire organization in terms of reliability and performance for the end-user.